AminahAsif/Mri-Brain-Tumor-uq-xai-fairness/README.md

 The ablation study tells the story of what each component actually contributes:

-VariantAccuracyvs FullNo CLAHE89.62%-1.81%Frozen backbone only87.38%-4.06%No augmentation90.38%-1.06%Full pipeline91.44%—
+Variant Accuracy vs Full No CLAHE 89.62% -1.81% Frozen backbone only 87.38% -4.06 % No augmentation 90.38% -1.06% Full pipeline 91.44%

 Notebook 2: Uncertainty quantification

-I kept Dropout(0.3) active at inference time and ran 50 stochastic forward passes per image — but with a specific architectural choice: backbone features are extracted once with training=False (so BatchNorm uses learned population statistics), then only the dropout layer is stochastic across passes.
+I kept Dropout(0.3) active at inference time and ran 50 stochastic forward passes per image  but with a specific architectural choice: backbone features are extracted once with training=False (so BatchNorm uses learned population statistics), then only the dropout layer is stochastic across passes.
 This avoids the common mistake of calling model(x, training=True) which corrupts predictions by putting BatchNorm in training mode.
 The result is 50 valid probability distributions per image, from which I compute mean prediction and standard deviation as an uncertainty estimate.

 I then ran four Mann-Whitney U tests to verify the uncertainty signal is statistically real , not just a curiosity.
 The most useful result: borderline glioma↔meningioma misclassifications have 2.4× higher uncertainty than correctly classified cases of the same classes (p<1e-20).